Frequently Asked Questions

 Can I file a claim for food and medications spoiled due to Tropical Storm Isaias?

-PSEG is expanding its claims policy due to Covid-19, on a one-time basis, so that customers whose service was interrupted by Tropical Storm Isaias for at least 72 hours or longer can be reimbursed for spoiled food or medication.
-Please go to www.psegliny.com/claims for conditions of eligibility and how to file a claim.
+PSEG did expand its claims policy due to Covid-19, on a one-time basis, so that customers whose service was interrupted by Tropical Storm Isaias for at least 72 hours or longer could be reimbursed for spoiled food or medication.
+However, the program’s deadline was September 16th, 2020, and the reimbursement is no longer available.

 How does the claim process work?